-Domestic Violence and Abuse Countermeasures
+Domestic Violence: Police Response and Community Countermeasures

 Domestic violence has always been an ongoing issue in human society.
 Relationships within family units are complex, and people might have numerous motivations for using physical power to affect their family members.
 This problem was disregarded for years and even centuries; however, due to the unique features of modern society and the significant societal shift towards humanism, tolerance, and equality, increased attention has been paid to domestic abuse in recent years.
 At the moment, the civilized world condemns domestic violence and has introduced different measures to protect people from this remnant of the past.
 As one of the main powers that protect the lives and wellbeing of citizens, the police are expected to play the main role in this process.